UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Star DKG (SDKG)

 If the sponsor is corrupted during registration, it may send arbitrary ciphertexts.
 Any in-transit modification of a ciphertext (or cross-session/slot substitution) is rejected by $\OpenFromPeer$ due to AEAD integrity under the receiver-supplied associated data (Fig.~\ref{Fdskg} and Algorithm~\ref{alg:reg}).
-Moreover, even if a corrupted sponsor generates fresh ciphertexts under the correct associated data but encrypting incorrect scalars, the joiner’s recovery-share installation via $g_3$ will reject unless the decrypted values are consistent with the fixed base-run transcript, because $g_3$ enforces $K_{1,3}+K_3=K$ where $K_3=k_3\G$ (Definition~\ref{def:sdkg-deriv}).
-Hence, the sponsor can at most force an abort (denial of registration). \end{remark}
+Moreover, even if a corrupted sponsor generates fresh ciphertexts under the correct associated data but encrypting incorrect scalars, the joiner’s recovery-share derivation $g_3$ uniquely determines $k_3$ via $K_{1,3}+K_3=K$ where $K_3=k_3\G$ (Definition~\ref{def:sdkg-deriv}).
+Because $g_3$ constrains only the linear combination $\sigma_{2,3}-\sigma_{3,2}$ (not the individual values), the sponsor may shift both slots by a common offset without affecting $k_3$.
+Hence, the sponsor can at most force an abort (denial of registration) or shift the per-device sponsor-state slots, but cannot cause installation of a recovery share inconsistent with~$K$. \end{remark}

 Fix the KeyBox ideal functionality $\FKeyBox$ (Fig.~\ref{Fdskg}) and the LinOS interface (Fig.~\ref{LinOS}).
 We fix the admissible KeyBox profile $(\chi_{\mathrm{adm}}^{\mathsf{SDKG}},\mathcal F_{\mathrm{adm}}^{\mathsf{SDKG}},\mathcal F_{\mathrm{KI}}^{\mathsf{SDKG}},\digamma^{\mathsf{SDKG}})$ (Definition~\ref{def:keybox-profile}) as follows: the only derivation routines invoked via $\Load$ are $ \chi_{\mathrm{adm}}^{\mathsf{SDKG}} := \{ g_{1,2}, g_{1,3}, g_{2}, g_{3}, g_{3,1}^{\textsf{reg}}, g_{3,2}^{\textsf{reg}}, g_{2,3}^{\textsf{reg}} \}.$ The only operations invoked via $\Use$ are